 Horticulture alum is now an international consultant

-Dan has collected seed and studied plants all over the world
+Dan Hinkley has collected seed and studied plants all over the world.

-Dan Hinkley grew up in northcentral Michigan, where he possessed an innate interest in the natural world from a very young age; geology, birds and especially the flora of our region.
-He earned a B.S. in Horticulture at MSU and says "it was a natural fit because of its strong horticultural associations".
+Dan Hinkley grew up in north-central Michigan, where he possessed an innate interest in the natural world from a very young age; geology, birds and especially the flora of our region.
+He earned a B.S. in Horticulture from Michigan State University (MSU) and says "it was a natural fit because of its strong horticultural associations."

 Where did you go after MSU?

 I first began teaching secondary vocational horticulture in southwestern Michigan in the late '70s.
 In the early '80s, I moved to Washingston State and began an M.S. program at the University of Washington.

 Following my degree, I taught horticulture at Edmonds Community College while beginning my own enterprise, Heronswood Nursery, devoted to rare and unusual plants, many of which I ultimately had collected by seed in South America, South Africa, New Zealand, Australia, Japan, China, Nepal, Taiwan, India, Bhutan, Myanmar, Vietnam, Mexico and Turkey.

 Describe your current work.
 What keeps you engaged in your work?